 The Théâtre du Châtelet also hosted the first performance in France ofIgor Stravinsky 's famous ballet "The Rite of Spring" in 1913, a performance that marked a turning point in the history of music and dance.
 Today, the Théâtre du Châtelet continues to play a central role in the cultural life of Paris, preserving its heritage while looking to the future.

-Les Misérables: a new production of the musical at the Théâtre du Châtelet
+L'Histoire du soldat: a theatrical and musical tale at the Théâtre du Châtelet

 Location